 When you're in a rush, it's tempting to chuck all your whites and colours in together.
 But if the colours run and ruin your load, it can be a massive hassle to fix – assuming the affected items are even salvageable.

-"There are products that claim to draw the colour out of your inadvertently dyed white clothes, such as Sard Colour Catcher – though it's hardly a miracle cure," Ash says.
+"There are products that claim to draw the colour out of your inadvertently dyed white clothes – though these are hardly a miracle cure," Ash says.

 4. Paying extra for features you won't use